Samfox2/homebridge-videodoorbell/README.md

 Bring your doorbell to trigger a curl command and you get a notification to your mobile phone!

 Compared to a "simple" camera plugin this plugin uses the homekit video doorbell profile.
 A small webserver is opened to interface with the physical world.
-By opening the site (or triggering with a script) a "doorbell" notification with picture is triggered to all icloud connected devices.
+By opening the site (or triggering with a script) a "doorbell" notification with picture is send to all icloud connected devices.

 ## Triggering HomeKit rich notifications